fiskaltrust/release-notes/portal/portal-sprint-104.md

 ![ListOfCases](images/sprint-104/ListOfCases.png)

 ## Next steps
-In the next weeks we will focus on improving the performance of the portal.Display correct Progress for all cases​
+In the next weeks we will focus on improving the performance of the portal.

-Link to Knowledge Base Article​

-Keep customer posted with last update

 ## Feedback
 We would love to hear what you think about these improvements and fixes.
 To get in touch, please reach out to [info@fiskaltrust.at](mailto:info@fiskaltrust.at).